daleonov/HART/README.md

 🎓 Tutorial: https://daleonov.github.io/HART/TestingYourDspInHart.html

+Also, you might want to check the `develop` branch.
+I tend to keep perfectly good new stuff sitting at `develop` for a while, before merging it to `main`.

 ## What is HART?

 HART is a testing framework for audio DSP.
 It's a header-only library, and compatible with C++11.